caglarcavdar93/ZooAssignment/README.md

 ### Get Total Monthly Cost
 **Endpoint:** `GET /api/zoo/getDailyCost`

-**Description:** Retrieves the total monthly feeding cost for all animals in the zoo, calculated based on daily food consumption.
+**Description:** Retrieves retrieves the daily total food consumption for all animals in the db.

 **Request:**
 ```